WGS_contact-us

 • Netting or raking out excessive blanketweed or duckweed growth

-As an alternative to a full drain and clean:
+As an alternative to a full drain and clean-out, carry out a partial water change:

 • Carefully net debris off the pool base.

-• Split/trim and replant basket-grown waterlilies and marginals in fresh soil every 3-5yrs
+• Split/trim and replant basket-grown waterlilies and marginals in fresh soil every 3-6years/as required

 How frequently?